As Seen On

 NO!!!!
 Because adults are obsessed with asking kids, "what do you want to be when you grow up?" kids actually start committing to their choice at a young age.
 Based on the excitement we give kids when they answer this question, kids also feel as though they may disappoint their parents if they change their mind.

 What can I do in my classroom to help kids explore career choices?

 If you want to be the teacher that is mentioned by a future Oscar Winner or Nobel Prize winner - this curriculum is for you.
 Parents will appreciate and notice what you did to inspire your child, and I have included send-home materials for you to give to parents, to be sure that they do.

-Sign up to learn more about this program and access a free lesson ($6.99 value).
+Sign up to learn more about this program and access your free lesson.